Uncertainty-Guided Label Rebalancing for CPS Safety Monitoring: Results and Analysis

 \subsection{RQ0: Uncertainty Integration}

 We first quantify the correlation between the predicted behavioral uncertainty score $\hat{u}$ and the ground-truth safety label $y^s$ at the window level.
-Across 30 runs, the point-biserial correlation is moderate but significant ($r_{pb} = 0.444 \pm 0.014$, $p < 0.001$), indicating that unsafe windows tend to exhibit higher uncertainty, but with substantial overlap between safe and unsafe score distributions.
-This overlap is expected in our setting: many safe windows occur near challenging maneuvers or boundary conditions and can therefore exhibit elevated behavioral uncertainty but remain safe.
+Across 30 runs, the point-biserial correlation is moderate but significant ($r_{pb} = 0.444 \pm 0.014$, $p < 0.001$), computed over the original imbalanced dataset.
+This indicates that unsafe windows tend to exhibit higher uncertainty, but with substantial overlap between safe and unsafe score distributions.
+This overlap is expected in our setting: many safe windows occur near challenging maneuvers or boundary conditions and can therefore exhibit elevated behavioral uncertainty without resulting in an unsafe outcome.
+Moreover, as noted by Khatiri et al.~\cite{superialist}, behavioural uncertainty does not account for the UAV's proximity to obstacles.
+As illustrated in Fig \ref{fig:flight-types}, erratic heading adjustments may be safe when the UAV is far from obstacles (plot b) but unsafe when they occur in close proximity (plot d).
+This spatial dependency means that behavioral uncertainty alone cannot fully predict safety, which explains the moderate correlation observed in RQ0.

 This moderate correlation raises an important follow-up question: \emph{what is the most effective way to exploit uncertainty for safety prediction?} We investigate three integration strategies: (i) \emph{Early Fusion}, which adds the uncertainty score as an additional input to the safety predictor; (ii) \emph{Late Fusion}, which concatenates uncertainty to the model’s latent representation before classification; and (iii) \textit{\ulnr}, which uses uncertainty to rebalance the dataset by relabeling highly uncertain safe windows prior to training the safety predictor.
 Early and Late Fusion are standard methods for incorporating auxiliary signals correlated with the target task~\cite{10.1145/1101149.1101236, gadzicki2020early}.